Shadyteal2/QuickNovel-Enhanced/README.md

 ## Extensible Plugin Ecosystem

 NeoQN does not bundle, host, or pre-configure any copyrighted novel sources.
 It provides a sandboxed **External Plugin System** allowing users to load their own self-hosted scrapers, personal web archives, or custom third-party extensions.
+(Will provide more detail on how to do it later) 👌
 ---

 ## Legal Disclaimer & Notice